qvieth/myblog/content/posts/hrm_draft.md

 ## theoretical and practical implications

-The present study provide both theoretical and practical implications, also extends previous research in at least three ways.
+The present study provide both theoretical and practical implications

 ### - theoretical implications:

-1. First, theoretical implication: it is the first to uncover the motivational correlates of workaholism, work engagement, and burnout using SDT and to show that these correlates differ substantially and meaningfully.
+1. it is the first to uncover the motivational correlates of workaholism, work engagement, and burnout using SDT and to show that these correlates differ substantially and meaningfully.

    - Although workaholic employees are basically extrinsically motivated, engaged employees are both extrinsically and intrinsically motivated.

-2. Second, the present study provides indirect evidence for SDT's assumption
+2. the present study provides indirect evidence for SDT's assumption

    - that human beings are active, growth-oriented organisms and that fostering this tendency leads to optimal functioning and well-being, whereas thwarting it leads to adverse outcomes.